8 Awesome ES6 Features

 } // This is the same of write: obj = { name: name }

-In this post you learned a little bit about some useful features from ES6 (ECMAScript 6).
+In this post, you learned a little bit about some useful features from ES6 (ECMAScript 6).

-Today, not all features are compatible in the main browsers, even the latest version of Node.js still isn’t.
-To solve this problem, you can use Babel which fallbacks all main ES6 features to compatible ES5 for old browsers and Node.js too by transpiling the code.
-Moreover, if you want to learn more about new JavaScript features and how to use Babel to be able to run your application everywhere check our post about it here.
+Today, not all features are compatible with the main browsers, even the latest version of Node.js still isn’t.
+To solve this problem, you can use Babel which falls back all main ES6 features to compatible ES5 for old browsers and Node.js too by transpiling the code.

 Jscrambler